jumishafeeq/ML-Assignments/Assignment 1/Readme.md

 Methods used for handling:
 - **Trimming**: Removing the rows with extreme values.
+- **Capping**: Handle outliers by setting a maximum and minimum limit.

 ### Q3.
 Box Plot Comparison :
 - Box plots for each method to visually assess which outlier removal technique is most effective.